klau2005/prometheus_generic_exporter/README.md

 Custom collector written in Python 3 that can run any external script/command and export the output as prometheus metrics.
 The scripts are run at the desired interval by the scheduler, like a cron job.

-For this to run, it needs a `scripts.json` file with the following format:
+For this to run, it needs one or more `*.json` files with the following format:

 ```
 {